michael2990/NJClabs/README.md

 # NJClabs
-Hello, welcome to my study repository i have created for my work whilst studying.
+Hello, welcome to my study repository I have created for my work whilst studying.